uschtwill/re-employment-kraken/README.md

 ### Setting up the Notion Integration

 See [this standalone document](docs/setting-up-notion-integration.md) for guidance on how to set up the Notion integration.
+If you want to customize your Notion integration (other properties etc), have a look at the [_"Links"_](#links) section below.

 ## Known Issues